lispgames/sdl2kit/README.md

 * Managing the "shader dictionary": compiling shaders, linking programs, outputting errors, activating programs, and setting uniforms by name.
+* Integrating with binary generation for easy startup/exit

 For an example, see `examples/sdl2kit.lisp`.